1. Docs

 Enable the SAML application part 2

-1. Sign in to the Pulumi Cloud where your SAML organization resides, then navigate to the Settings tab for that organization.
+1. Sign in to Pulumi Cloud and navigate to your organization.

-4. Paste the full contents of the XML IDP document you have previously downloaded into the text box.
+6. Paste the full contents of the XML IDP document you downloaded into the text area.

-Your Pulumi organization is now configured to use Google as a SAML SSO identity provider.
+Your Pulumi organization is now configured to use Google Workspace as a SAML SSO identity provider.

 Troubleshooting

-Google Workspace SAML troubleshooting page: SAML app error messages
+Google Workspace SAML troubleshooting: SAML app error messages